 We have come together with Chintan and NGO which works for environmental sustainability in partnership with people and groups from diverse sections of society.
 Their focus is on ensuring equitable and sustainable production and consumption of materials, and improved disposal and management of waste.

 Here is how:

-When you leave behind non degradable waste such as your plastic packaging from chips, namkeens, biscuits, sachets, wet wipes, we have to find a way to dispose it off.
+When you leave behind nondegradable waste such as your plastic packaging from chips, namkeens, biscuits, sachets, wet wipes, we have to find a way to dispose of it.
 It cannot be recycled, it cannot be composted.
 We have to spend money to transport it out of Pangot.
 It reaches Haldwani.
 No one can recycle it even there.

 The Chinese Yangtze River is the largest contributing catchment, with an annual input of 0.33 million tonnes of plastic discharged into the East China Sea, followed by the Ganges River with 0.12 million tonnes per year.

 So, reduce the plastics you use as a tourist to Pangot.
 Use our packing guide.
 Before you arrive, check these 6 small ways you can be the solution:

 Pack in a reusable water bottle, or flask, so you dont need any plastic water bottles.
 Are you carrying foods like chips, namkeens, and biscuits?
 Their packaging cannot be recycled-can you carry food in reusable containers you can take back with you?
 We cannot recycle the packaging you will leave behind.

 Try our local snacks, made fresh for you, instead of chips and Kurkure, which leave a permanent footprint on the planet.

 Do you have wet-wipes?
 We understand.
 But they are woven plastic and cannot be reused.
 Try to avoid using them even if you bring them along.